-This blog article is about my painting process.
-How I take an empty canvas to a finished painting.
+This blog post discusses my painting process—how I transform an empty canvas into a finished piece.

-I compose and paint all of my works on stretched canvas that has been commercially primed.
-I prefer the type of canvas that wraps around the stretcher bar support.
-This allows me to carry the painting around the edge of the canvas giving it a more finished look.
-It also means the painting will not require a frame for display unless one is desired.
+All of my artwork is composed and painted on stretched canvases that have been commercially primed.
+I prefer gallery-wrapped canvas.
+It is the type of canvas that wraps around the stretcher bar support.
+This allows me to carry the painting around the edges of the canvas, giving it a more modern look.
+It also means the painting will not require a frame for display unless the customer wants it framed.

 Gesso Primed Stretched Canvas